 I spent most of my childhood in Indiana and Illinois.
 After high school, I obtained an engineering degree from Kettering University in Flint, Michigan.
 Afterward, I worked for a year at Saturn Corporation.
-Deciding the corporate world wasn’t for me, I studied for the MCAT and subsequently attended the University of Michigan Medical School, where I was so fortunate as to meet my wife Leslie.
+Deciding the corporate world wasn’t for me, I studied for the MCAT and subsequently attended the University of Michigan Medical School, where I was fortunate to meet my wife Leslie.
 We went to the University of Virginia for our residencies.
-Leslie completed hers in internal medicine.
-I finished a residency and fellowship in pathology, serving as chief resident for two years.
 We have since practiced in western Michigan, where we have raised our two children.

 In my writing, I strive to combine my love for a good story with my technical background.
 But history has somehow become a major theme in all of my novels.
 All three that I have completed or begun working on were inspired by biographies.
 In the case of The Baljuna Covenant, it was Jack Weatherford’s and John Man’s biographies on Genghis Khan.
 For The Ottoman Excursion, it was reading biographies on Atatürk—most notably the one written by Andrew Mango.
-In my third novel (which is still in the outline stage), it was American Promethius: The Triumph and Tragedy of J. Robert Oppenheimer, written by Kai Bird and Martin Sherwin.
+In my third novel, The JIVA Protocol, it was American Promethius: The Triumph and Tragedy of J. Robert Oppenheimer, written by Kai Bird and Martin Sherwin.

 There are countless great books out there and a limited amount of time.
 If you choose to read mine, I hope you enjoy.